gpremel/cascada-slave-client/README.md

 ### How it works

-In the following, it is assumed that you read the `README` for the Cascada master server.
+In the following, it is assumed that you have read the `README` for the Cascada master server.

 #### Terminology

-A Cascada slave server is build around computation nodes.
+A Cascada slave server is built around computation nodes.
 The distant master server can allocate a task for each node.
 Because of increasingly parallelization-capable hardware, it is often interesting performance-wise to run several computation nodes on the same machine, for instance as threads in the same slave server process.

 However, some tasks are not relevant to the performing of computations, such as authentification, disconnection, etc. They are only done once, while still affecting each node.
 To make things smoother and more elegant, the nodes are logically grouped in an entity that's refered to as a **master client**, just like related files (the nodes) would belong in the same folder (the master client).
 Because there is exactly one master client for each slave server process, these terms are used interchanbly.